-These Responses To John Kelly's Immigrant Comments Are So Powerful
+Twitter Responds To John Kelly's Comments About Immigrants & They're So Powerful

 Like his boss, White House Chief of Staff John Kelly was turning heads as the week came to a close, following a spate of controversial remarks.
 But while President Donald Trump has been under fire for deciding to pull the U.S. out of the Iran nuclear deal, his right-hand man is getting pushback for some choice words about immigrants entering the country.
 On Friday, May 11, an interview with Trump's COS wasn't going over too well.
 The responses to John Kelly's immigrant comments showed how strongly people felt about the issue.

 In an interview published Friday by NPR, John Kelly was asked about immigration policy in the Trump administration.
 He said:

 Let me step back and tell you that the vast majority of the people that move illegally into United States are not bad people.
 They're not criminals.
 They're not MS-13.
 Some of them are not.
 But they're also not people that would easily assimilate into the United States into our modern society.
 They're overwhelmingly rural people in the countries they come from – fourth, fifth, sixth grade educations are kind of the norm.
 They don't speak English, obviously that's a big thing.
 They don't speak English.
 They don't integrate well, they don't have skills.
 They're not bad people.
 They're coming here for a reason.
 And I sympathize with the reason.
 But the laws are the laws.

 For context, Kelly was asked specifically about a move this week by the Trump administration to ratchet up its border restrictions, threatening to separate families that cross the border illegally.